Valerie Nygaard: “If you build things with an eye toward flexibility — you can end up with something really helpful.”

 Then for homework, you'll go home and you'll do a mini version of that topic.
 What you end up coming away with is a really good understanding of the fundamentals of a product, of how it's thought about in startups and big companies like Google, Microsoft, and eBay.

-The last thing we're going to do in the course — is we'll do a little bit of a product manager interview.
-So we'll talk about how you really put yourself in a beautiful, shining light to show what you can do in the world.
+The last thing we're going to do in the course — is we'll do a little bit of a product pitch practice.
+So we'll talk about how you really put your idea in a beautiful, shining light to show what you can do in the world.

 If you build things with an eye toward flexibility — you can end up with something that is just really helpful.